git-sudo-404/Database_Systems_CMU/Project 0/README.md

 - It takes the UserID's and hashes it , and gives a binary number.
 - (i.e) UserId ==> f(UserID) ==> 1...101000 (This is where the randomness comes in).

+* For the hashing part use any standard hashing algorithm that can be imported from libraries mostly in any language like murmurhash and get the output in 64 bits / 128 bits.

 - We call the number of continuous 0's at the end a run.
 - 10101010000 is a run of 4.
 It has 4 continuous 0's at the end / LSB.
 - Based on the run of the number that was produced after hashing we get the result.